Computer Information Systems/Computer Support

 Why Study Computer Information Systems/Computer Support?

 The need for innovative programmers and developers to design and build increasingly sophisticated and capable computer information systems continues to grow.
 For those who enjoy challenge, logic, systems, and technology, the field offers rewarding careers for developer who incubate software programs and programmers who create the instructions (code).
-The AS degree in Computer Information Systems is designed for students who want to work in the field of computer programming or program development.
+The AS degree in Computer Information Systems is designed for students who want to work in the field of software engineering, computer programming or program development.
 Students who complete the degree will be prepared to transfer to a four-year institution to continue their education and attain their career goals.